firedrakeproject/firedrake/doc/sphinx/source/mpi.rst

   partition divided into *core*, *owned*, *exec halo* and *non-exec halo*.
   Matching halo sections are highlighted in matching colours.
 The owned section of process 0 correspondonds to the non-exec section of process 1.

+For data defined on the :class:`~pyop2.Set` to be stored contiguously per section, local :class:`~pyop2.Set` entities must be numbered such that core entities are first, followed by owned, exec halo and non-exec halo in that order.
+A good partitioning maximises the size of the core section and minimises the halo regions.
+We can therefore assume that the vast majority of local :class:`~pyop2.Set` entities are in the core section.

 Computation-communication Overlap
 ---------------------------------